QingfangLiu/bhutan_climate_modeling/era5_data_excel/README.md

 ### 📊 6-Hour ERA5 Weather Data (1979–2025)

 This folder contains downsampled ERA5 weather variable data in Excel format.
-Each file corresponds to one variable and is saved in wide-format, with separate files for **1979–1999** and **2000–2025** to reduce file size and ease access.
+Each file corresponds to one variable and is saved in wide-format, with separate files for **1979–1999** and **2000–2025** to reduce file size and ease access. **All timestamps are in UTC time zone, not adjusted to Bhutan time.**

 #### ✅ Key Details